How long is halftime during the Super Bowl?

 The game itself lasts four quarters of 15 minutes each (with the clock being stopped throughout) but how long do we have for the Super Bowl halftime show?

-During the regular season, the halftime break lasts around 15 minutes, but for the finale there is so much more to take care of.
+You’ll have noted that during the regular season, the halftime break lasts around 15 minutes, but for the campaign-ending finale there is so much more to take care of.

 Super Bowl: a 15-minute spectacular